 AXA Wealth Europe has adopted a liquidity risk management framework the aim is to ensure that it is able to meet its financial obligations when they fall due, even under severe and cumulative stressed conditions, without Group support.
-This liquidity risk management policy and framework is documented.

 The overarching principle of AXA Wealth Europe's liquidity policy is that it is at all times in a position to face its liquidity needs on a standalone basis, including under severe crisis times.
 Any potential non-curable liquidity shortfall must be notified to AXA SA.